mpizenberg/elm-mouse-events/README.md

 [license]: https://www.mozilla.org/en-US/MPL/2.0/

-This package aims at handling mouse events in elm with more details than in `Html.Events`
+This package aims at handling mouse events in elm with more details than in `Html.Events`.

 ## Motivation